-You may have some of the following tests:
+You may have some of the tests listed on the following pages.

 CT scan

 A CT scan takes a series of x-rays, which build up a three-dimensional picture of the inside of the body.
 The scan takes 10 to 30 minutes and is painless.
 It uses a small amount of radiation, which is very unlikely to harm you and will not harm anyone you come into contact with.
 You will be asked not to eat or drink for at least four hours before the scan.